bilgesipal/BAU-NLP/README.md

 - The report and the GitHub link for your Code must be sent to my email by the end of 27.10.2025
 - The Presentations will be on  31.10.2025
 ### Second Assignment
-- The report and the GitHub link for your Code must be sent to my mail by the end of TBA
+- The report and the GitHub link for your Code must be sent to my mail by the end of 01.12.2025
-- The Presentations will be on  TBA
+- The Presentations will be on  05.12.2025
-## Midterm Project (30%):  Exam (TBA Lecture Room)
+## Midterm Project (30%):  Exam (28.11.2025 Lecture Room)
 ## Final Project (40%): End-to-end NLP system involving deep learning.
-- The Proposals for the Final Project (you must discuss with me and get my approval )  TBA
+- The Proposals for the Final Project (you must discuss with me and get my approval )  12.12.2025
 - The Final Project Reports and the GitHub link must be sent to my email address by the end of TBA
 - The Final Project Presentations will be on TBA, place TBA
 - You are expected to answer the questions on the technologies that you are using (be cautious about using a technology that you do not know)